frozenproof/nckh2_real_2.0/README.md

 - And done!

+# This server identify each user by their wallet address upon making a request.
-This app is ready for mainnet production as well.
+# This server is ready for mainnet production as well.

 ## Current progress: ##